-On a recent weekend in Budapest, I set out to explore some of the city’s more weird and offbeat offerings.
+On a weekend trip in Budapest, I set out to explore some of the city’s more weird and offbeat offerings.
 Among them was a statue of Ronald Reagan.
 The first thing I thought when I saw the statue was “Just how did a Ronald Reagan statue get here?”
-I did a slew of research and it turns out Hungarians are bigs fans of the former American president.
+I did a slew of research and it turns out Hungarians are big fans of the former American president.

-Weird & Offbeat: Ronald Reagan Statue in Budapest
+A Ronald Reagan Statue In Budapest

 Recommended reading: In Honor Of His 100th, Ronald Reagan To Get Statues In Budapest, London, Statue in Budapest’s Liberty Square credits Reagan for freedom, & Ronald Reagan Statue Unveiled in Budapest.